-West Coast researchers and beekeepers noticed honey bees leaving the hive at night.
-Not the total population of the colony, but individuals would leave.
-They would fly to a light source, even if it was not in the close to the hive.
+West Coast researchers and beekeepers noticed honey bees leaving the hive to gather at nearby lights.
+Not the total population of the colony, but many individuals would leave.

-What is causing this strange bee behavior?
-The culprit is a parasitic fly, Apocephalus borealis.
-Not a newcomer to the United States, this fly is native to most of North America.
+Apocephalus borealis, is not a newcomer to the United States, this fly is native to most of North America.
 Previously known to prey on bumble bees, honey bees have not been a known host.

 Now, we know they are infecting honey bees.
 Has this been going on for a long time or is it a new development?
 We do not know.

-An adult fly lands on the back of a honey bee.
+The problem begins when an adult female fly lands on the back of a honey bee.
 She sticks her ovipositor (egg-tube) into the abdomen of the bee.
 Eggs are deposited inside the bee where they hatch into larva.

-Fly larva feed on the inside of the bee.
-Organs and tissues are consumed by the developing fly larva.
+Fly larva feed on the inside of the bee over a period of about 7 days.
+Organs and tissues of the honey bee are consumed by the developing fly larva.
 The health of the infected honey bee continues to deteriorate.

 In the later stages of infection, the host honey bee becomes increasingly agitated.
 She is also attracted to light at night and will fly from the hive.
 (We dont know why.)